 There are early warning signs.
 Because price wars just don’t happen out of the blue.
 You won’t wake up one early morning, scratch your head and say, “S*%&t, I need to lower my prices!”

-If you haven’t been following your competition for those early signals, you’ll miss all signs that a price war is coming!
+If you haven’t been following your competition for those early signals, you’ll miss all the signs that a price war is coming!
 When you see increased advertising, larger booth space or aggressive price promotions, best to ask why these are happening.
 Take the time to investigate what those mergers and alliances in your industry mean to your business, and why your salespeople can’t close more details.

 If you don’t follow the news, understand trends in your industry, listen to your customer’s complaints or do annual SWOT analytics, then SURPRISE, you may wake up to a price war.